Can Solar Panels Be Repossessed in the Florida Panhandle? How to Protect Your Investment

 can solar panels be repossessed

-I’ll never forget the panic in my client’s voice when they realized their solar system could be taken away.
+I’ll never forget the panic in a client’s voice when they realised their solar system could be taken away.
 After losing their job, the loan payments became impossible, and the lien on their home put everything at risk.
-Their story isn’t unique—1 in 5 solar loans come with property liens, according to Mosaic.
+Their story isn’t unique, 1 in 5 solar loans involve property liens, according to Mosaic.

 The good news?